qiboteam/qibochem/doc/source/tutorials/measurement.rst

 In other words, a single set of measurements, carried out in the common eigenbasis, can be used to obtain the expectation values of two (or more) commuting observables simultaneously.
 What remains is then how to apply the above fact towards the reduction of the measurement cost in practice.

+One simple approach is to group qubit-wise commuting terms together, and use a single set of measurements for each group of Pauli terms. [#f1]_

 Grouping Hamiltonian terms
 --------------------------